 Malaysia: Shares end the day lower

-MALAYSIA share prices closed lower on Tuesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 8.19 points to 1,780.71.
+MALAYSIA share prices finished lower on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 2.41 points to 1,788.90.

 sentifi.com